 To sidetrack a bit, Nikon made a flashmatic equipped non-AI lens called GN Nikkor 45mm f2.8 in 1969, a nice little pancake lens and also a great addition to any lens collection.

-Being a fully automatic camera intended for family and vacation use, the 35ED has an unusally wide range of shutter speeds.
+Being a fully automatic camera intended for family and vacation use, the 35ED has an unusually wide range of shutter speeds.
 In low light, the camera can do long exposure up to 4 seconds.
 It also has a maximum shutter speed of 1/800 seconds which is very very fast (I believe it is the fastest you can get) for a leaf shutter even in today’s standard.
-Just for comparison, the leaf shutters on my Mamiya TLR lenses only go up to 1/500 seconds as of many other leaf shutter lenses of medium and large format cameras.
+Just for comparison, 1/500 seconds is mostly the maximum speed for leaf shutter lenses of medium and large format cameras.

 Moreover, the 35ED has an exceptionally sharp lens, most likely because of its 4 elements/3 groups optical formula (possibly the age proven Tessar design).
 Just to show how good it is, I resized and resampled a 2400 dpi scan of the above photo taken with 35mm Fujifilm REALA (ASA100 color negative) to a 200 dpi 10″x16″ image.
 Then, I made a 100% crop from it as shown below.

 It is a surprise to me that a compact 35mm consumer-grade camera has such a good lens.
 In fact, I now believe Olympus gave high quality (higher than their intended purposes) lenses to most of its 35mm compact rangefinders/viewfinders in the same era (just like the Trip 35 and the XA).